MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-05-Build-data-pipeline.md

     - **Pipeline name**: `Covid Pipeline`
     - **Product edition**: Advanced
     - **Pipeline mode**: Triggered
-    - **Source code**: Browse to your *Pipeline Notebook* notebook in the *Users/user@name* folder.
+    - **Source code**: *Browse to your* Pipeline Notebook *notebook in the* Users/user@name *folder*.
     - **Storage options**: Hive Metastore
     - **Storage location**: `dbfs:/pipelines/delta_lab`
+    - **Target schema**: *Enter* `default`

 1. Select **Create** and then **Start**.
 Then wait for the pipeline to run (which may take some time).

-1. After the pipeline has successfully run, go back to the *Create a pipeline with Delta Live tables* notebook you created first, and run the following code in a new cell to verify that all 3 new tables have been created in the specified storage location:
+1. After the pipeline has successfully run, go back to the recent *Create a pipeline with Delta Live tables* notebook you created first, and run the following code in a new cell to verify that the files for all 3 new tables have been created in the specified storage location:

      ```python
     display(dbutils.fs.ls("dbfs:/pipelines/delta_lab/tables"))
      ```

+1. Add another code cell and run the following code to verify that the tables have been created in the **default** database:

+     ```sql
+    %sql

+    SHOW TABLES
+     ```

 ## View results as a visualization

 After creating the tables, it is possible to load them into dataframes and visualize the data.

-1. In the first notebook, add a new code cell and run the following code to load the `aggregated_covid_data` into a dataframe:
+1. In the *Create a pipeline with Delta Live tables* notebook, add a new code cell and run the following code to load the `aggregated_covid_data` into a dataframe:

-    ```python
-   df = spark.read.format("delta").load('/pipelines/delta_lab/tables/aggregated_covid_data')
-   display(df)
+    ```sql
+    %sql

+    SELECT * FROM aggregated_covid_data
     ```

 1. Above the table of results, select **+** and then select **Visualization** to view the visualization editor, and then apply the following options: